South Africa: Community Health and Social Policy

 The main homestay is a five-week stay with isiZulu-speaking families in or close to the township of Cato Manor, near Durban, and within sight of the University of KwaZulu-Natal.
 Families have been hosting SIT students in this community for more than ten years and take pride in ensuring students are safe and welcome.
 During these weeks, students have time to establish relationships of trust and learn the joys and struggles of living in a community facing multiple challenges.

-Students also experience four additional short (three-night) homestays in suburban Chatsworth as well as the rural areas of Umthwalume, Nzinga, and Sandanezwe.
-Students stay in pairs in with a variety of families.
-The Chatsworth weekend excursion and homestay allow students to see the Indian side of Durban and experience another facet of the diversity that exists within South Africa.
+Students also experience three additional short (three-night) homestays in the rural areas of Umthwalume, Nzinga, and Sandanezwe.
+Students stay in pairs with a variety of families.
 The homestay site of Umthwalume, near Hibberdene on the southern coast, is particularly picturesque, with cattle grazing on the slopes near the Indian Ocean.
 Here, students experience the realities associated with high unemployment in an area where chiefs (Indunas) still hold sway over the clan.
 Nzinga and Sandanezwe are remote rural areas quite far from the nearest hospital, raising interesting questions about healthcare access for its residents.

 Other accommodations during the program include hostels, private homes, or small hotels.

 888.272.7881 (toll-free in US)